Kitchens That Get Better For Living In

 When I met internationally famous kitchen designer Johnny Grey earlier this year he said that the kitchen has to be a friendly space, a place to be lived in where clutter is evidence of family life and where creativity should be encouraged.
 I found his words inspiring because I’m forever trying to tidy up and put away and keep work surfaces clear.
 His ideas inform his designs so that they contain ledges for putting things on, little round tables for kids to sit around, a corner here and there for a book or some papers and somewhere to perch and rest while the potatoes are boiling.
 You can have a modern design with simple lines and smart styling but you don’t need to remove visible signs of your family’s story.
 So, breathe easy, you can leave the kiddies drawings on the fridge and have the jar of coffee on view along with last night’s opened bottle of wine.

 In the design world we often describe certain materials as ‘forgiving’ and I think these kitchens are just that!
-Here are a few images I think work well with this philosophy.
-They will still look good with crumbs on the work surface, finger marks on the doors and scuffs on the floor.
+Here are a few images I think to work well with this philosophy.
+They will still look good with crumbs on the work surface, finger marks on the doors, and scuffs on the floor, reminding me of this comment roundup from farmhouse kitchen experts.
 How do you rate your kitchen for ‘forgiveness’?